 This mac and cheese will last covered in an airtight container in the refrigerator for 4-5 days.

 To make this recipe gluten-free, just use gluten-free pasta and gluten-free flour.
-Easy peasy!

 Make sure to heavily salt your pasta water-- it makes all the difference in the flavor of your pasta!
 I like to add at least 1 tablespoon salt for every gallon of water I boil.

 This nutrition breakdown is just an estimate of the nutritional value of this recipe and cannot be taken as facts.
-The owners of Mae's Menu are not nutritionists or dieticians and therefore cannot be held accountable for this nutrition estimate.
+The owners of Mae's Menu are not nutritionists or dietitians and therefore cannot be held accountable for this nutrition estimate.
 Please contact your nutritionist or medical professional for a nutritional breakdown of this food.
 Furthermore, this food is not intended to prevent, diagnose, cure, or treat any disease.